 These are just a few from an ocean of reasons why we decided to go with React.
 To learn a bit more, you can always check out this post: “Why React?
 6 Reasons We Love It”.

 The official Facebook proposition for managing the application state and data flow is Flux.
 Here’s Facebook's diagram that should explain it:

 Currently, the two major competing Node.js build and task automation tools are Grunt and Gulp.
 When we chose Gulp in 2015, it was less popular than Grunt.
 The “code over configuration” philosophy behind Gulp seems to have taken the hearts of frontend devs, because now it has more contributors, downloads and GitHub stars than Grunt does.
-In the Syncano Dashboard, we use Gulp for automating the processes of copying files, starting the dev server, build and deployment.
-You can check out the full list of Gulp tasks here.
+In the Syncano Dashboard, we use Gulp for automating the processes of copying files, starting the dev server, build, and deployment.

 Since I have a testing background, I have to mention the testing tools.
 We are using Nightwatch.js as an end-to-end test framework.
 It’s a Node.js tool that uses Selenium Webdriver API to interact with the UI elements.
 There are several reasons behind this choice.
 Nightwatch: